Maxel-Uds/Maxel-Uds/README.md

 <h1 align = "justify"> Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I am Maxel</h1>
-<p align = "justify">Programming student, C# lover, currently studying web developer, JavaScript, Java and REST APIs.
+<p align = "justify">Programming student, Java 11+ lover, currently improving my Java skills.
+But, i like study too many topics related to front-end, like JavaScript, HTML, CSS and others topics.
 I'm very curious and i like learn new things.
-Some curiosities about me: i am in love with astrophysics and astronomy.</p>
+Some curiosities about me: i'am in love with astrophysics and astronomy and anything related to the mysteries of the universe.</p>

-I currently studying at Universidade Positivo [UP](https://www.up.edu.br/) <br/>
+I currently go to college at Universidade Positivo [UP](https://www.up.edu.br/) <br/>
 Currently working at [Invillia](https://invillia.com/global-growth-framework/)